Boreas09/alexandria-docs/src/alexandria_encoding/alexandria_encoding-rlp_byte_array-RLPImpl.md

 #### Returns

+- `Span<ByteArray>` - decoded ByteArray

+#### Errors

+- empty input - if the input is len is 0
-- `Span<ByteArray>` - decoded ByteArray # Errors _ input too short - if the input is too short for a given _ empty input - if the input is len is 0
+- input too short - if the input is too short

 Fully qualified path: `alexandria_encoding::rlp_byte_array::RLPImpl::decode_byte_array`